kavindatk/docker_hue_fast_access/README.md

 <copy hadoop core-site.xml , hdfs-site.xml and yarn-sie.xml and modified for presto , this need if you have HA setup>
 ```

-Modfied only core-site.xml to HA proxy via HDFS access
+Modified only core-site.xml to HA proxy via HDFS access

 ```xml
       <property>